Eban-Covarrubias/GitHubUserPage/index.md

 ## Fun Facts
 - I love rocking climbing.
 - My favorite programming language is C++.
-- I'm currently more about web development.
+- I'm currently learning more about web development.

 ## Connect With Me
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/your-profile)